 Now this all sounds a lot scarier than it is.
 Again, this is the only Damascus steel knife the Master applicant is required to provide for Board review.
 Any of the remaining four knives may have any or all parts made of Damascus steel.
 Speaking of Damascus steel, remember that any Damascus presented for review must contain no flaws or cold shuts.
 The etch should be crisp and well-finished.

-The remainder of the applicant's knives may be of different design, but no more than two of the remaining four knives may be of the same design.
-Two bowies, two camp knives- you get the idea.
-There is, however, a pending discussion on the agenda to further diversify the designs of the knives submitted at the Master level so as to demonstrate the applicant's versatility.
-Therefore, it may well be a good idea not to submit any knives for the judging which might be seen as "same blade, different handle material".
-Be diverse and show a variety of knives to the judges.
-A Master applicant may also submit up to two folding knives, as long as at least the blades are of pattern-welded Damascus steel.
+The rest of the knives are required to be of different designs and varieties and can be of different steel types to demonstrate the applicant's ability to make a wide range fo classic blades.
+A Master applicant may also submit one folding knife, as long as at least the blade is of pattern-welded Damascus steel.
 In the case of folders, the judges will check them for proper construction, blade alignment (open and closed) and operation.
 No drag marks on the blade or liners, no gaps, and certainly no "rough spots" in operation.
 Detents should be fully functional, if used and lockups secure, if they exist on the knife.

 Please do not submit swords, axes, tomahawks, war hammers, etc. for review.
 Knives and knives only will be accepted for judging.
 As with the Journeyman review, any sheaths or accessories will be judged if placed on the table, so we recommend that since they are not required, don't place them on the judging table.